Save big (up to $1,875) on small business tools with our free membership, business.com+

 QuickBooks cons

-• QuickBooks can become pricey if you need to use the full range of features.
+• QuickBooks can become pricey if you need to use all its features.

-• It doesn’t have many industry-specific features, like barcode scanning, lot tracking or e-commerce tools.
+• It doesn’t have many industry-specific features, like barcode scanning and lot tracking.

 • A limited number of users can access the software simultaneously.